Customer Services

 To encourage the use of the Children’s or Teen services areas by their intended audiences, and to enhance the safety of the minors who comprise these audiences, the use of these areas is restricted to minors, teens, parents/guardians, teachers, or other chaperones who accompany them.

-The TECH Lab is a digital learning lab designed to serve and be used by the youth of Yellowstone County.
-Participants in lab workshops or open hours must be teens (up to 19 years old) or in grades 6-12.
-Adults and parents are only allowed in the lab for designated library programs at the librarian’s discretion.
-Other adults may enter these areas to browse and/or retrieve materials, or to briefly tour the areas, but they may not remain in the area otherwise to, for example, sit, read, or use computers.
+Other adults may enter these areas to browse and/or retrieve materials, or to briefly tour the areas, but they may not remain in the area otherwise to, for example, sit, read, or use computers or use the family bathrooms.
 Adults not accompanying minors should check in at the Children’s Services Help Desk before entering the Children’s services area, or the Second Floor Help Desk before entering the Teen area.

 CUS-2 Unattended dependent persons